MIROC-DOC/model_description/org/md_enorg/p-sfc.md

 Calculate.

-If the icing ratio of the TERM00138 layer is set to TERM00139, the freezing water in the TERM 00140 is,
+Assuming that the ice content of the TERM00138 layer is TERM00139, the freezing water (TERM00140) is

 > EQ=00046.